-Once upon a time, there was a young girl.
-She was 9 years old and her name was Wende.
-Wende was incredibly intelligent, yet she had a hard time learning things by heart.
-No matter how hard she tried, she just could not memorize the planets of the solar system.
-It just did not stick in her head.
-One day her teacher told her a story about all the planets.
-A story about how the sun was lonely and Mercury was his first friend.
-How Mercury fell madly in love with Venus and how Planet Earth got jealous.
-After telling her the story, Wende was able to remember all of the planets in the right order.
+Once upon a time, there was a young girl named Wende.
+She was incredibly intelligent, yet she had difficulty learning things by heart.
+No matter how hard she tried, she couldn’t memorize the solar system’s planets.
+One day, she asked her teacher what she should do.
+In response, he told her a story about the planets.
+A story about how the sun was lonely; Mercury was his first friend, and Mercury fell madly in love with Venus, which made Planet Earth jealous.
+After telling her the story, Wende could remember all of the planets in the proper order.
 Why?
 Because of the magic of storytelling.
-Wende could remember the story and with that, she could remember the planets.
+Wende could remember the story, and with that, she could remember the planets.

-In this blog post, I will tell you what storytelling is and why it is an important tool to use in the texts on your website.
-This post will be the first of a series of blog posts about storytelling.
+In this blog post, I’ll tell you what storytelling is and why it’s an important tool to use in the texts on your website.

 What is storytelling?

-Stories have always been a way to communicate.
-Before people learned how to write, they would tell each other stories.
-Stories are much easier to remember than simple facts.
+The word storytelling speaks pretty much for itself, right?
+You tell stories.
+But storytelling is also about using stories to engage your audience or make something clearer since stories are much easier to remember than simple facts.
 That’s why Wende from the story remembered the planets.
-Also, stories are enjoyable; they stimulate your imagination.
-That’s why parents tell their children stories.
-That’s why we like to see movies and read books.
-People love stories, people are addicted to stories.
+In addition, stories are enjoyable; they stimulate your imagination.
+That’s why parents tell their children stories and why we like watching movies and reading books.
+People love stories!

 Why use storytelling?

-Most importantly, people will remember your story, and with that, they’ll remember the message of your post or even your brand.
-And, if you use stories in a good way, you could even inspire people to take action.
-Maybe you’ll inspire people to clean up their website or to get started with storytelling in their blog posts and presentations.
+Most important, however, is that people remember stories.
+This means that if you use storytelling, people will also remember the message of your post or even your brand.
+You could inspire people to take action, like cleaning up their website or getting started with storytelling in their blog posts and presentations.

-If you have nice examples of your own use of storytelling, I would love to see those!
-Maybe I can even share a few of your examples in one of my next posts!
+If you have nice examples of your use of storytelling, or suggestions for related topics you’d like to read more about, I would love to see those!